Voting with a Disability

 - Voter Access Guide for Voters with Disabilities, which covers information you need to register and vote, how to register, how to vote absentee or in person, how to return necessary forms, how to sign a ballot, who can support disabled voters with voting, how to get assistance marking a ballot, special circumstances related to disability, and provisional voting

 - Disability Resource Guide, which is a resource to help election officials and poll workers ensure that people with disabilities have the assistance they need to vote

 - Have questions about accessible absentee voting?
 Visit the Ohio Secretary of State's webpage about Accessible Absentee Voting in Ohio.
 In addition, the Secretary of State offers information about:

 To vote, you must bring identification with your name and current address if you wish to vote.
 You can also bring a support person to help.

-- Early In Person at the Montgomery County Board of Elections, 451 W. Third Street, Dayton, on the following dates:
+- Early In Person at the Montgomery County Board of Elections, 451 West 3rd Street, Dayton, OH 45422.

 - By Mail (Absentee): Request a ballot as soon as possible by calling 937-225-5656.
-Complete and mail it by Monday, November 1 or deliver it to the Board of Elections by Tuesday, November 8 at 7:30 p.m.
+Return deadlines vary; be sure to ask the Board of Elections what your deadlines are.